TheeCryptoChad/TheeCryptoChad/README.md

 I’m a full-stack software engineer with a background in high-leverage systems, real-time web applications, and Web3 infrastructure.
 I care deeply about performance, clarity, and longevity in the software I build.

-Founder of [Bitforge](https://www.bitforge.studio), where I work with startups, founders, and internal teams to architect reliable systems and solve hard technical problems.
+Founder of [Bitforge](https://www.bitforge.studio), where I work with startups, founders, and internal teams to architect reliable systems and solve difficult technical problems.

 ---